Jam coconut shortcake; buttery shortbread topped with sweet berry jam and a chewy coconut topping that no one will be able to resist!

 The recipe was inspired by the Hummingbird Bakery, who have a similar jammy slice recipe in their great Cake Days book.

 I decided to use a whole new recipe for the shortbread, one that’s twice as thick, twice as buttery and with much more jam!
-You guys are going to love this shortcake, all three of its scrumptious layers.
+You guys are going to love this jam coconut shortcake, with all three of its scrumptious layers.

 The story begins with the shortbread base, made of the classic three components: flour, butter and sugar.
 Blitz these three together in a food processor or rub them together between your fingers until all the butter has been incorporated into the flour and sugar.